You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you

 - a great camera and share your photographic efforts

-- iPod or CD’s.
-Often there are speakers at the hut.
+- iPod, often there are speakers at the hut.

 - Post-trip change of clothes to leave in the car.

 - Cash (Canadian or US) to purchase souvenir items and tip.
-Often it is customary to tip your ski guide 10-15% of trip cost.
+It is customary to tip your ski guide 10-15% of trip cost.
 The lead guide will split the tip among the chef, custodian, and 2nd guide.

 - Books, backgammon, cribbage, cards, games – usually the hut has these things already!

 - You are allowed to bring in 24-12 oz. cans or bottles of beer or 40 oz liquor or 1.5 litres of wine per person when crossing the border from the US into Canada.
 Recommend boxed wine over glass, cans over bottles for the helicopter situation.
 Pour the good liquor into plastic for better heli travel.

 **The less stuff you bring, the lighter you’ll travel and the more freedom you’ll have.
 Plus, there’s usually a weight limit if you are taking a helicopter.**